How to Feed Toddlers Meat

 Kids should never be on a Keto diet, but when considering toddler food, pediatric nutritionists recommend that toddlers eat one to two ounces of meat, chicken, or fish daily.
 When added to a diet of vegetables, fruit, and whole grains, meat offers a source for protein, iron, zinc, selenium, vitamins, and the healthy fats that help their brains develop.
-But it can be tough to understand what meat to offer a toddler, particularly given not only the sheer volume of options at the butcher counter, but also kid preferences, and safety concerns.
+But it can be tough to understand what meat to offer a toddler when considering a kid’s preference and meat counter options.

 For pork, that means tenderloin or chops.
 Chicken is universally loved for tender breast meat and fun-to-eat drumsticks.
 However beef can be a bit more complicated.
 Parents should look for leaner ground beef: it’s as diverse an ingredient for kids as they can get.
 That said, cut-up steak or slow-cooked roasts work too.